This report addresses three fundamental decisions that face a prospective purchaser:

 All amalgamating companies cease to exist on amalgamation (unless one of them becomes the amalgamated company), with the new amalgamated company becoming entitled to and responsible for all the rights and obligations of the amalgamating companies.

-Consideration should be given to any potential impact that IFRS may have on asset valuations and thus how the deal should be structured.
+Consideration should be given to any potential impact that IFRS may have on asset valuations and thus on how the deal should be structured.
 For example, is any goodwill on acquisition recorded as an asset in a New Zealand entity’s financial statements, and is there a potential impact on asset valuations for thin capitalization purposes?

 Companies form a group for taxation purposes where at least 66 percent commonality of shareholding exists.
 The profits of one group company can be offset against the losses of another by the profit company making a payment to the loss company.
 Alternatively, a loss company can make an irrevocable election directly to offset its losses against the profits of a group profit company.
 Companies must be members of the group from the commencement of the year of loss until the end of the year the loss is offset.